-The Court took note of the affidavit of Carla Zahra and the document exhibited by her, which indicate that the establishment Murphy's Bar is not covered with a license to operate amplified music though covered with a permit to remain open until 4.00a.m and have background soft music.
+PL Quentin Tanti who was giving evidence on behalf of the Malta Tourism Authority confirmed that the establishment Murphy's Bar is not covered with a license to operate amplified music though covered with a permit to remain open until 4.00a.m and have background soft music.

 The Court took note of what was stated in the court verbal of the 27th April in that the evidence given by the complainant in the case number 385/2017 in the above-mentioned names regarding the incident dated 13th February 2017 would also apply to this case.
-In that case, Chistopher Maggi had confirmed that he had gone to the police station on the 14th February 2016 and reported that on the 13th February 2016 at about 22.00p.m he was being disturbed from the music that was being generated in the bar named Murphy's Pub.
+In that case, Christopher Maggi, had confirmed that he had gone to the police station on the 14th February 2016 and reported that on the 13th February 2016 at about 22.00p.m he was being disturbed from the music that was being generated in the bar named Murphy's Pub.
 Complainant also stated that this situation had been going on for a whole year and the situation had not changed and that he could no longer stand it.
-Therefore, the complainant did not give evidence with regards to the case under examination with reference to the specific date of the charge, but only testified in a general manner in that he was annoyed with the bass noise.
+Therefore, the complainant did not give evidence with regards to the case under examination with reference to the specific date of the charge, but only testified in a general manner.

 The Court took note of the report exhibited by Dr Robert Musumeci in the case number 385/2017 in the above names and it transpired that when the complainant has the windows of his bedroom closed and the music in Murphy's Pub is on full blast the readings are 52dBA whereas when the sound is switched off, the sound level in the complainants bedroom is 40 dBA.
-There seems to be no reading regarding the decibels, which can be, recorded when the volume is not full but let us say half.
+There seems to be no reading regarding the decibels which can be recorded when the volume is not full but let us say half.
 The court expert also stated that if the music were full on then the patrons of the bar would not be able to speak thus insinuating that it is unlikely that the music is kept on full volume.

 In this case, the accused Salih Usta gave evidence voluntarily and confirmed that he runs the Murphy's Irish Pub in Bugibba though he confirmed that he is also the owner.
 He stats the appellant had told him that the problem was not the music in the bar but the bar itself.
 He told him that he did not want the pub around his house.
 He says that in his bar, he caters for old people and that young people do not hang out there.
-He said that thus his music is never loud otherwise; he would be sending people away when he is aware of the heavy competition in the area.
+He said that thus his music is never loud otherwise, he would be sending people away when he is aware of the heavy coemption in the area.
 He said that the bar is in a touristic area and that not many Maltese people live there except in the summer months.

-He also confirmed that he had installed soundproofing and that if one were to pass in front of the pub he would not hear the music.
-He said that he had been there for thirteen years and it was only Mr Maggi who complained about the music.
-He said that he has no live bands but at times gets a person to play on a guitar and the music is then amplified though he never said that on the date mentioned in the charge there was such music going on.
+He also confirmed that he had installed sound proofing and that if one were to pas in front of the bar he would not hear the music.
+He said that he had been there for thirteen years and it was only Mr. Maggi who complained about the music.
+He said that he has no live bands but at times gets a person to play on a guitar and the music is then amplified.